lsirac/google-auth-library-java/README.md

 Storage storage = options.getService();

 // Call GCS APIs.
-// Since we passed the downscoped credential, we will have have limited readonly access to objects
+// Since we passed the downscoped credential, we will have limited readonly access to objects
 // starting with "customer-a" in bucket "bucket-123". storage.get(...)
 ```